June 28, 2018

 "Both Doug and Leah have a natural talent for negotiation, but what makes me so proud of them is that they don't skate on it.
 They work enormously hard and as a result have improved tremendously over the last year, " said Claudia Wrazel.
 "It was a joy to watch them in action."

-The international negotiation competition involved 28 teams from 24 countries testing their negotiation skills over a series of rounds where they will seek to achieve the optimum outcome for their clients in both the short-term and the long-term, while "dealing with cultural and practical issues thrown up by scenarios that have been imaginatively created by the organisers."
+The international negotiation competition involved 28 teams from 24 countries testing their negotiation skills over a series of rounds where they will seek to achieve the optimum outcome for their clients in both the short-term and the long-term, while "dealing with cultural and practical issues thrown up by scenarios that have been imaginatively created by the organizers."

 At the ABA Regional Negotiation Competition held Nov.
 4-5 at UC Davis, both team members turned in excellent performances.
 The McGeorge team found out a week before the regional competition that they would be required to split into two solo teams to keep the numbers even.
 On Saturday, Nov.
 4, Doug placed first out of 20 teams to place McGeorge in the regional finals.
 On Sunday, Nov.
 5, Doug and Leah teamed up to place second of the four teams in the regional finals, with University of Oregon declared the winner.
 The top two teams in each region advanced to the nationals in Chicago.